savoirfairelinux/jami-client-android/README.md

 ## Build instructions

-Supported archs are: armeabi-v7a, armeabi, arm64-v8a, x86, x86_64 or mips
+Supported archs are: armeabi-v7a and x86

 Example:

-    ANDROID_ABI ="armeabi-v7a, x86"
+    ANDROID_ABI="armeabi-v7a x86"

 Then: